 The trend of improvement in life expectancy for high income countries since 1996

 White’s paper analysed data from 1955 to 1996.
-Life expectancy at birth for the 21 countries analysed showed a linear improvement from 1955 to 2016 (Figure 1a).
-Life expectancy seems to have been improving faster between 1955 and 2016 (0.216 years /year on average), than between 1955 and 1996 (0.211 years /year on average; data not shown).
-This indicates that the stalling across many countries has not been sufficient to drop the average increase (when data up to 2016 are included).
+Period life expectancy at birth for the 21 countries analysed showed a linear improvement from 1955 to 2016 (Figure 1a).
+Life expectancy seems to have been improving faster between 1955 and 2016 (mean of 0.216 years /year), than between 1955 and 1996 (mean of 0.211 years /year; data not shown).
+This indicates that the stalling across many countries has not been sufficient to drop the mean increase (when data up to 2016 are included).

 Life expectancy at birth in the UK fell below the average of these 21 high income countries in the 1960s, started to converge in the 2000s and then fell back after 2012 (Figure 1b).

-Linear regression for life expectancy over time demonstrated a near perfect R-squared value (> 0.99) for data between 1955 and 2016 (see table 1).
+The correlation of mean period life expectancy over time demonstrated a near perfect R-squared value (> 0.99) for data between 1955 and 2016 (see Table 1).
 The ‘lowest’ and ‘highest’ categories refer to the country with the lowest and highest life expectancy at birth in 1955.
 R squared values of this magnitude indicate the high degree of linearity in the improvement in life expectancy in these countries over time.
 The t statistics are all very large, and correspond to p values much smaller than 0.01.
 These analyses were repeated with all countries listed in the Human Mortality Database (see supplemental data).

 .